Akshaykumarcp/ML-Redefining-Cancer-Treatment/README.md

 Python | Machine Learning | NLP | VS Code :computer:

 ## Dataset
-1. In the project "training_text" file is missing (due to upload file size limit).
+1. In the project "training_text" file is missing under "training" directory (due to upload file size limit).
 Please find it in the kaggle link provided above.

 ## How to run ? :point_down:
 1. Clone/Download the project from github